Light || Dark

 We can see this simplification into duality all around us.
 In sports, we choose a team and become emotionally invested in their success.
 In politics, we draw a stark line between liberal or conservative, democrat or republican.
 Through the pandemic, anyone who has questioned the safety of the Covid shot has been labelled an ‘anti-vaxxer;’ they are ‘bad’ because they disobey authority, and that disobedience endangers the group.
 But, does that make them evil?
 Well, it does if, in the words of my own Prime Minister, “They are extremists who don’t believe in science, they’re often misogynists, also often racists….”
 Misogynists and racists are not just bad, they’re really bad, maybe even evil.
 And voila—guilt by association—we have a scapegoat.

 And then the PM applied the same guilt by association to the truckers—first, he labelled them as ‘anti-vaxxers,’ even though the leaders have clearly stated that they are protesting the mandate, not the shots; then, he intimated that they are white supremacists funded by terrorists.
-So, when the Canadian federal government enacts the Emergencies Act and uses it to threaten the livelihoods of these people by confiscating their vehicles, cancelling their insurance, and seizing the money in their business and personal bank accounts, we’re okay with it…because they’re evil outliers.
+So, when the Canadian federal government enacts the Emergencies Act and uses it to threaten the livelihoods of these people by confiscating their vehicles, cancelling their insurance, and seizing the money in their business and personal bank accounts, and arresting them without bail, we’re okay with it…because they’re evil outliers.
 And then, when the government uses this opportunity to permanently increase their absolute powers, we simply accept it.
 The Emergencies Act and these new powers would never be used against us…because we’re in the group…right?

 GRIT: Go Right Into Trepidation